SWE-agent/minimal-agent-tutorial/tutorial.md

   <p><strong>Contributions by</strong> <a href="#contribute">Contribute</a></p>
 </div>

-So you want to build your own AI agent?
+So you want to build your own AI agent from scratch?
 The good news: It's super simple, especially with more recent language models.

-This tutorial will walk you through the basics to get your own agent that follows an initial prompt and can use the terminal.
-It's not going to use any packages (other than to query a LM), so you'll understand the entire flow.
+We won't be using any external packages (other than to query the LM), and our initial minimal agent is only some 60 lines long.

 And if you think this is too simplified and can never work in practice: Our [`mini` agent](https://mini-swe-agent.com) is built exactly the same (just with a bit more fluff to support more models be a bit more convenient) and it scores up to 74% on [SWE-bench verified](https://www.swebench.com/), only a few percent below highly optimized agents.